 - Much depends on the layout, the clarity of typeface and typography, and the use of colours, tints and boxed sections make it look less daunting.

 - It sounds radical, but question how much response is really needed.
 Statistically a lower response sample may be fine, as long as the views are representative.

 - Try a reminder mailing/emailing after the natural response has dried up from the first survey.
-Non-responders are not against responding, they just have busy lives, are lazy, like all human beings, so a courteous reminder will typically get half as much response again.
+Non-responders are not against responding, they just have busy lives, so a courteous reminder will typically get half as much response again.

 - Consider how/when the survey gets handed over, emailed or mailed.
 Is there a better moment, so they'll be more disposed to take part?